gdaverdin/bioinfo/Lab-4-:-Alignment-and-Phylogeny.md

     python2.7 /usr/local/pasta/latest/run_pasta.py -h

-What obvious differences did you notice in the time it takes to run both programs?
+What obvious differences did you notice in the time it takes to run all three programs?
 Remember that this is a small alignment.
 Time matters, sometimes.
-More importantly, did the two programs produce different alignments?
+More importantly, did the three programs produce different alignments?
 When I want to quickly look at small alignments with a nice color scheme, I keep this page bookmarked: http://www.ebi.ac.uk/Tools/msa/mview/